Jyotie/ecomdocs/source/catalogue_access.rst

 * Login to your Ecomtics Account.
 * Go to “Installation” item on the left vertical menu and copy the javascript.
 * Login to WordPress admin page
 * To install the java script go to Appearance > Themes.
-On the right-hand side vertical menu bar please select “Theme Footer”.
+On the right-hand side vertical menu bar, please select “Theme Footer”.
 At the end of the file and right before the body, please copy the javascript that you copied from your eComtics account.
 Installation is done – Woolah!!!
 * Login to WordPress admin page
 * To create or manage keys for a user, go to WooCommerce > Settings > API.
 Now Select Enable the REST API button.
 * Before you generate keys, go to the settings and enable the REST API and select the Save changes button.
-* Select the User you would like to generate a key for in the User field and add a Description.
+* Select the User you would like to create a key for in the User field and add a Description.
 Choose the Read access level for this API key.
-Then select the Generate API Key button and it will generate API keys for that user.
+Then select the Generate API Key button, and it will generate API keys for that user.
 * Now you should see two new keys.
 These two keys are your Consumer Key and Consumer Secret.
-Please copy the keys, you need to enter those to give access to eComtics to pull the product catalog.
+Please copy the keys; you need to enter those to give access to eComtics to pull the product catalog.
-* Log into https://ecomtics.com and go configure access and select WooCommerce in partner tab.
+* Log into https://ecomtics.com and configure access and select WooCommerce in partner tab.
 Enter the Consumer Key and Consumer Secret.
 Configuration is done – Woolah!!!

 .. _custom: